Backing Vocalist

 DON’T FORGET THE LYRICS!

 Kim was the backing singer in the 7-piece live house band for the UK version of the hit TV gameshow “Don’t Forget the Lyrics“.
 Hosted by the very popular Shane Richie, the first series aired on Sky One in 2008 and was their highest rating show.
-The successful follow-up second and third series was broadcast throughout 2009, and now all three series are on regular repeats.
+The successful follow-up second and third series was broadcast throughout 2009, and now all three series are on regular repeats on various channels.
 [Watch on YouTube]

 Don't Forget The Lyrics